 Sunday, the day when the entire world takes rest.
 The only day of the week most of us look forward to.
 These 24 hours are just dedicated to the love of your life.
 Be it a person, a hobby or just leisure.
 The worries, tension, and anxiety of the whole week come to a magical halt with the arrival of Sunday mornings.
 They are the sweet rewards for the pain and agony that we go through the whole week.
 It is actually more treasured than our hard earned monthly salaries.

 No Sundays?
 How is that even possible?
-Yes, there are people for whom Sunday is no different than any other day.
+Yes, there are people for whom Sunday is no different from any other day.
 Actually, you don’t have to go too far in search of these people.

 Let’s find out!

 Let’s start with the Mothers.
 Do they really have anything called Sunday?
 They always end up sacrificing their privilege of a lethargic Sunday morning so that we can enjoy ours.
 Their leisure starts much later as the afternoon sets in.
-After everyone has had their breakfast and only if there is still some time before the sumptuous Sunday lunch.
+After everyone has had their breakfast and only if there is still sometime before the sumptuous Sunday lunch.
 This little time is when she gets to bask in the sun with her cup of chai and the newspaper.

 We the 90’s kids are quite familiar with the famous Sunday shopping.
 Back in those days, the favorite morning activities of the father figure of the house were to go to the Market for some fresh vegetables, fruits or fish.
 Things have changed a lot over time.
 Local markets are now replaced by air-conditioned supermarkets.
 The only thing that remained constant is the busy schedules of the shopkeepers.
 Sunday for them is no pleasure.
 Rather it means a little more business than the weekdays.